goseamless/seamless-js/README.md

 ### Criteo Retargeting

 To enable Criteo Retargeting Ads support on your mobile web site/app, first you need to provide ad definition objects with keywords set to Criteo variable.
 Suppose you want to enable Criteo ads for both your banner and medium rectangle ad places (following the example in integration steps section), you should have the following `window.seamlessAds` variable in your document.
 Notice that the only difference is the value of keywords property.
+You can find the demo page in [here](http://ad.mobilike.com/seamless/showcase/criteo.html).

 ```
 <script type="text/javascript">